 Now it’s time to take it more seriously and see, Hey, what is my strategy to uh, grow this as a business?
 So that’s, yeah.
 My advice is always to, to, to find someone because no one really success alone, you really need to be a team.

 [00:48:21] David Crabill: Yeah.
-And I’d say that it’s a particularly true for a business like yours, where you’ve grown at nationwide.
+And I’d say that’s a particularly true for a business like yours, where you’ve grown it nationwide.
 I see you have 112,000 followers on Instagram.
 I mean, you’ve really gone big with it and it seems like you’re just trying to get even bigger.
-So um, Yeah, definitely.
+So um, definitely.
 That’s not a one person business

 [00:48:41] Anthony Rosemond: Yeah, exactly.
 So, you know, we come a long way.
 I know it’s difficult sometimes to start, we don’t know everything. sometimes, you know, people tend to think that you need a lot of money to start a business.
 We didn’t have a lot of money and we really come from far away.

 And I think people tend to dream more, which is great, but you still have to, I think it’s still great to keep your feet on the ground and say, okay, let’s start small.